+Credential refers to both Postsecondary Credentials and HSE Credentials.

+Credential Attainment is the number of exiters who are not excluded from the WIOA primary indicators of performance as indicated in this AEL Letter, who were:

+in IET (excluding OJT or Customized Training) or Actively Coordinated Postsecondary Education or Training and achieved a Postsecondary Credential during participation or within one year of Exit;

+in education at or above the secondary level, as defined in this AEL Letter, at any time during their period of participation, and achieved their HSE during participation or within one year of Exit, and:

+enrolled in a Postsecondary Education or Training program leading to a Postsecondary Credential at some point during the 365 days after exiting the program; or

+employed in any of the four calendar quarters after exiting the program.

 Exit means the last day that a participant receives a participatory service.
-This date cannot be determined until 90 days after the participant last received services and there are no future services arranged under a planned gap, as defined in TWC Technical Assistance Bulletin 281.
-Exit is retroactively calculated to the last day of Participatory Service after 90 days of inactivity.
+This date cannot be determined until 90 days after the participant last received participatory services and there are no future services arranged under a planned gap, as defined in TWC Technical Assistance Bulletin 281, issued August 23, 2017, and entitled, “Entering a Planned Gap in Services for Adult Education and Literacy Participants into the Texas Educating Adults Management System.”
+After 90 days of inactivity (and in the absence of a planned gap), Exit is retroactively established as the last day of participatory service.
 The Texas Educating Adults Management System (TEAMS) does not automatically calculate Exit, and AEL grantees cannot initiate Exit by separating a participant.

-Measurable Skill Gains (MSGs) are a measure of the documented progress (academic, technical, occupational, or other) that a participant in AEL activities makes toward obtaining a Postsecondary Credential or reaching employment-related performance indicators.
-All AEL participants must earn one MSG per program year.
+Measurable Skill Gain MSGs are a measure of the documented progress (academic, technical, occupational, or other) that a participant makes toward obtaining Basic Education, a credential, or reaching employment-related performance indicators.

-For AEFLA PY’17–’18, the following MSG options are allowable:
+There are two broad categories of MSG: those designed primarily to measure Basic Education activities (Types 1a, 1b, and 2) and those designed primarily to measure Workforce Training in IETs (Types 3, 4, and 5).

+The following Basic Education MSG options are allowable for use with all participants in measuring Basic Education activities:

-EFL MSGs (Type 1): Documented achievement of a gain in an educational functioning level (EFL) for participants receiving instruction below the postsecondary education level in one of the following types of EFL measures:
+EFL MSG (Type 1): Documented achievement of a gain in an educational functioning level (EFL) for participants receiving instruction below the postsecondary education level in one of the following types of EFL measures:

-Achievement of Pretest-Posttest MSG (Type 1a): Comparison of a participant’s initial EFL, as measured by a pretest, with the participant’s EFL, as measured by a posttest, using tests approved for AEL in Texas in accordance with the Assessment Guide.
+Achievement on a Pretest-Posttest MSG (Type 1a): Comparison of a participant’s initial EFL, as measured by a pretest, with the participant’s EFL, as measured by a posttest, using tests approved for AEL in Texas in accordance with the Assessment Guide.
 The EFL can be achieved in any domain, not just the Domain of Significance (DOS).

 Postsecondary Enrollment MSG (Type 1b): Enrollment in a Postsecondary Education or Training program that leads to a Postsecondary Credential after a participant exits AEL services.
-The participant must be below the postsecondary level in one or more domains, have no planned gap, and enroll in the Postsecondary Education or Training program during the same program year.
+The participant must be below the postsecondary level in one or more domains, have no planned gap, and enroll in the Postsecondary Education or Training program after exit but within the same program year in which the exit occurred.

-The Postsecondary Enrollment MSG does not apply to IET programs because participants in IET do not exit AEL services.

 HSE Achievement MSG (Type 2): Documented attainment of a recognized English- or Spanish-language HSE Credential during the program year.
-Students may obtain either an in-state Texas Certificate of High School Equivalency (TxCHSE) or an out-of-state HSE option that is approved for use when participating in AEFLA activities for that state.
+Participants may obtain either an in-state Texas Certificate of High School Equivalency (TxCHSE) or an out-of-state HSE option that is approved for use when participating in AEFLA activities for that state.